tonymullen/ups-website/src/partials/common/officehours.html.md

 You can make an appointment to meet at other times also.

 I try to respond to emails within 24 hours.
-I will not respond to emails received after 5:00 PM until the next day.
+You should not expect a response to emails received after 5:00 PM until the next day.